JuliaSpace/SatelliteAnalysis.jl/docs/src/man/ground_track.md

 If the user loads the package [GeoMakie.jl](https://github.com/MakieOrg/GeoMakie.jl) together with a [Makie.jl](https://docs.makie.org/stable/) back end, an extension is loaded and adds the possibility to plot the ground track.
-In this case, the following function is
+In this case, the following functions are
 available:

 ```julia